Data collected from virtual and backup servers is organized to the Veeam ONE database. Veeam ONE retains data in the database as follows:

 Optimized for Veeam backup data and large-scale virtual infrastructure performance monitoring

 20 seconds for VMware vSphere

 Sampling intervals at which data is stored to the database depend on Veeam ONE data collection mode.
-For example, for the Typical deployment, raw data (data with 20 or 30-second resolution) is stored for 1 hour.
+For example, for the Veeam backup data only mode, raw data (data with 20-second resolution) is stored for 1 hour.
 After 1 hour, raw data is aggregated to 5-minute resolution data.
 After 1 week, data with 5-minute resolution is aggregated to 2-hour resolution data.
 Data with this level of detail is stored in the database for up to 1 year.

 To draw performance charts, Veeam ONE uses data with various aggregation levels, depending on the period for which performance data is shown.
-For example, for Typical deployment, performance charts for the past hour use samples with 20 or 30-second resolution, charts for the past day use data with 5-minute resolution and so on.
+For example, for Veeam backup data only mode, performance charts for the past hour use samples with 20-second resolution, charts for the past day use data with 5-minute resolution and so on.